- Digital phenotyping

 In our quest to create breakthrough interventions, we’ve learned that delivering the right intervention at the right time, in the right dosage are key to quality care.
 Mental health support (and the delivery of care) must adapt to users’ personal characteristics and unique circumstances.

-The Koa Health team’s research into this discipline has come together to produce responsive systems to provide cognitive behavioural therapy via app, methods for maximising effective behaviour changes, and apparatus for early symptom detection and preventative care.
+The Koa Health team’s research into this discipline has come together to produce responsive systems to provide cognitive behavioral therapy via app, methods for maximizing effective behavior changes, and apparatus for early symptom detection and preventative care.

 The research team at Koa Health leverages the benefits of peer review to create better health solutions for people everywhere.